 But bathrooms are not the only part of your home where mold can grow, and taking precautions throughout your house is an important step in keeping your living space free from mold.
 Here are some tips to prevent mold growth in your home:

-• Air Comfort Indicator: This humidity meter with humidity level icon indicates air conditions - DRY/COMFORT/WET, allowing this humidity sensor to ensure you’re always aware of changes to your home/household with just a quick glance
+- Air Comfort Indicator: This weather station humidity meter with humidity level icon indicates air conditions - DRY/COMFORT/WET, allowing this humidity sensor to ensure you’re always aware of changes to your home/household with just a quick glance

-• High Accuracy & Quick Refresh Rate: This inside thermometer features a high accuracy of ±2–3%RH and ±1°F, making it ideal for measuring fluctuating readings like those found in a greenhouse; Data measurements are updated every 10 seconds to give you the latest updates on your environment
+- High Accuracy & Quick Refresh Rate: This inside thermometer features a high accuracy of +/-2 to 3%RH and +/-1°F, making it ideal for measuring fluctuating readings like those found in a greenhouse; Data measurements are updated every 10 seconds to give you the latest updates on your environment